dovi-k/house_of_coffee/README.md

 ![Color Palette]()
 #### Typography
 There are three fonts used across the project that I find a good combination:
-- [Open Sans](https://fonts.google.com/specimen/Open+Sans) used as the main body font, popular modern sans-serif typeface providing good readability.
+- [Megrim](https://fonts.google.com/specimen/Megrim) used as the main body and LOGO font, popular modern cursive typeface providing lovely and modern visual feel.
+However, I Slightly overused it I believe in the project and I should have used more fonts and dofferent fonts for example important things like check out, user profile form to increase readability.

 #### Icons
 Icons are great way to make the website look more user friendly and grab the attention to the details.
 They allow users to find and scan content quickly and easily.
 It also helps people who are non-native English speaker to easier scan and gives visual clues about the content as well as creating more user friendly experience.